-Whilst the role of a side bearer is to provide vehicle body roll or rock stability it is important that the gap provided, be sufficient to allow the vehicle to safely accommodate track twist.
+Whilst the role of a side bearer is to provide vehicle body roll of rock stability it is important that the gap provided, be sufficient to allow the vehicle to safely accommodate track twist.

-The owner/operator shall have procedures in place to monitor and maintain the correct side bearer gap of 10-14 mm, with the combined side bearer clearance within 17 mm to 31 mm.
+The owner/operator shall have procedures in place to monitor and maintain the correct side bearer gap.